Counting connected hypergraphs via the probabilistic method: Abstract

 \section{Abstract}

-In 1990 Bender, Canfield and McKay gave an asymptotic formula for the number of connected labelled graphs with $n$ vertices and $m$ edges, whenever $n$ and the nullity $m-n+1$ tend to infinity.
-Let $C_r(n,t)$ be the number of connected $r$-uniform hypergraphs on $[n]=\{1,2,\ldots,n\}$ with nullity $t=(r-1)m-n+1$, where $m$ is the number of edges.
-For $r\ge 3$, asymptotic formulae for $C_r(n,t)$ are known only for partial ranges of the parameters: Karo\'nski and \L uczak gave one when $t=o(\log n/\log\log n)$, and Behrisch, Coja-Oghlan and Kang one for $t=\Theta(n)$.
-Here we prove such a formula for any $r\ge 3$ fixed, and any $t=t(n)$ satisfying $t=o(n)$ and $t\to\infty$ as $n\to\infty$, complementing the last result.
+In 1990 Bender, Canfield and McKay gave an asymptotic formula for the number of connected graphs on $[n]=\{1,2,\ldots,n\}$ with $m$ edges, whenever $n$ and the nullity $m-n+1$ tend to infinity.
+Let $C_r(n,t)$ be the number of connected $r$-uniform hypergraphs on $[n]$ with nullity $t=(r-1)m-n+1$, where $m$ is the number of edges.
+For $r\ge 3$, asymptotic formulae for $C_r(n,t)$ are known only for partial ranges of the parameters: in 1997 Karo\'nski and \L uczak gave one for $t=o(\log n/\log\log n)$, and recently Behrisch, Coja-Oghlan and Kang gave one for $t=\Theta(n)$.
+Here we prove such a formula for any fixed $r\ge 3$ and any $t=t(n)$ satisfying $t=o(n)$ and $t\to\infty$ as $n\to\infty$, complementing the last result.
 This leaves open only the case $t/n\to\infty$, which we expect to be much simpler, and will consider in future work.

-Our approach is probabilistic.
-Let $r\ge 2$ be fixed and let $\Hrnp$ denote the random $r$-uniform hypergraph on $[n]$ in which each possible edge is present independently with probability $p$.
-Let $L_1$ and $M_1$ be the numbers of vertices and edges in the largest component of $\Hrnp$.
-We prove a local limit theorem giving an asymptotic formula for the probability that $L_1$ and $M_1$ take any given pair of values within the `typical' range, for any $p=p(n)$ in the supercritical regime, i.e., when $p=p(n)=(1+\eps)(r-2)!n^{-r+1}$ where $\eps=\eps(n)$ satisfies $\eps^3n\to\infty$ and $\eps\to 0$.
-This easily implies the counting result described above.

-The proof is based on smoothing techniques.
-Taking as a starting point the joint central limit theorem for $L_1$ and $M_1$ recently proved by the authors, we show that `nearby' values of $L_1$ and $M_1$ arise with about the same probability, leading to our local limit theorem.
-A similar approach was taken by Behrisch, Coja-Oghlan and Kang but in a very different way, which does not appear to extend to the regime considered here.

-Independently, Sato and Wormald have recently proved the special case $r=3$ of our result, with the additional restriction $t/(n^{1/3}\log^2n)\to\infty$.
-They use complementary methods, counting kernels and cores as Pittel and Wormald did in the graph case.
-Their method seems to have a more limited scope, but gives additional information when it does work.
+The proof is based on probabilistic methods, and in particular on a bivariate local limit theorem for the number of vertices and edges in the largest component of a certain random hypergraph.
+We deduce this from the corresponding central limit theorem by smoothing techniques.